 The extraordinary diversity of our planet deserves celebrating - but how well are we doing at protecting it?

-It’s a special edition this year; 3 March was chosen because it is the birthday of CITES, the Convention on International Trade in Endangered Species of Wild Fauna and Flora, signed in 1973.
-That treaty has now helped to guard thousands of plants and animals for 50 years.
+Since being signed in 1973, CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) has helped to guard thousands of plants and animals.

 There have been some remarkable conservation success stories in that time, but precious species are still tumbling through our fingertips.
 WWF’s Living Planet report last year revealed that global wildlife populations have plummeted by 69 per cent on average since 1970.

-“On World Wildlife Day, we reflect on our responsibility to protect the magnificent diversity of life on our planet.
-And we recognise our abject failure,” says UN Secretary-General Antonio Guterres on the 50th anniversary of CITES earlier this year - which landed on World Wildlife Day.
+“We reflect on our responsibility to protect the magnificent diversity of life on our planet.
+And we recognise our abject failure,” said UN Secretary-General Antonio Guterres on the 50th anniversary of CITES earlier this year - which landed on World Wildlife Day.